My Early Computer Days (pre DOS)

 I bought the two teletype stands from the same fellow as the teletype.

-I thought the beige paint over the olive drab of the teletype and the orange paint over the navy gray of the tables spruced things up somewhat.
+I thought the beige paint over the olive drab of the teletype and the orange paint over the navy gray of the tables spruced things up somewhat and made my wife much happier about my bringing them into the house.

 Sphere Programming

 The built in software was truly amazing!
 They had programmed all the needed drivers, an editor, a debugging tool, and a mini-assembler in the very small 1024 bytes of EPROM area.
 The mini-assembler required you to type in the source code in the hexadecimal code for the operation, and allowed only single character labels, but worked very well.
-The debug routine allowed a hexadecimal dump of the selected area of RAM and was very handy.
+The debug routine allowed a hexadecimal dump of the selected area of RAM and was very handy to check the results of my programming.

 One of the members of the Sphere User Group wrote a program to expand the mini-assembler, allowing full mnemonic input as in a full assembler.
 This made the programming much easier.